clhenrick/clhenrick.io/content/blog/2025-02-01-react-a11y-modal-dialog.md

 )
 ```

-If we prefer to be strict about making sure the `Modal` component is given an accessible name, we can check the related ARIA props to assert that one (either `aria-labelledby` or `aria-label`) has a value.
+If we prefer to be strict about making sure the `ModalDialog` component is given an accessible name, we can check the related ARIA props to assert that one (either `aria-labelledby` or `aria-label`) has a value.

-Outside of the `Modal` component we can create an [assertion function](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-7.html#assertion-functions) to check that a condition is truthy, and if not throw an error with an optional message.
+Outside of the `ModalDialog` component we can create an [assertion function](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-7.html#assertion-functions) to check that a condition is truthy, and if not throw an error with an optional message.

 ```ts
 function assert(condition: unknown, msg?: string): asserts condition {